JoiceGloriya/CodeQuest/README.md

 # OOP Quiz Project:

-This is a mini-project built in Java by me and my friend using a graphical interface (`JFrame`) to test users' knowledge of Object-Oriented Programming (OOP) concepts.
+This is a mini project built in Java by me and my friend using a graphical interface (`JFrame`) to test users' knowledge of Object-Oriented Programming (OOP) concepts.
 It includes multiple choice questions and a timer for each question.

 ## Features: